novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 Imagine a quiet side street at dusk.
 Your smart garage door is supposed to close only when **your** car has fully rolled in, stay open for your partner’s bike, and never squash the neighbour’s cat.
 With a handful of clear-cut cases—“car sensor on → close; car sensor off → open”—you can write a crisp rule-based program.
 But the real alley is messy: shadows wobble, bikes glide halfway in, a delivery van idles across the sensor beam.
 To handle the chaos you’d have to lay down an impossibly long checklist of if-this-then-that rules and update it every time the world invents a new edge case.

 That is the moment you start craving a different kind of software—one that **adapts** from examples rather than follows a frozen playbook.
-In that craving lies the seed of modern machine learning.
+In that craving lies the seed of machine learning.

 #### From hand-written rules to learned lines